polygonnedpotato/CALC-BETA/README.txt

 ╚═══════╝

 The webpage used to run the code is not working right now.
 This will be fixed in the future. -- UPDATE: Fixed for now.
+IMPORTANT!
+PLEASE OPEN THIS DOCUMENT FIRST AND READ BEFORE MAKING EDITS FOR GUIDLINES ON EDITING THIS REPO